 In 2017 five core areas in South Greenland were inscribed in the UNESCO World Heritage List.
-They represent a unique landscape and arctic farming history, dating from the Norse settlement to the present day Greenlandic sheep farmers.
-Visit Hvalsey, Igaliku and Qassiarsuk – 3 of the Unesco sites – together with South Greenland’s colourful town Qaqortoq.
+They represent a unique landscape and fascinating history of farming in the Arctic, dating from the Norse settlement to the present-day Greenlandic sheep farmers.
+On this tour, you can visit Hvalsey, Igaliku and Qassiarsuk – 3 of the UNESCO sites – together with South Greenland’s colourful town Qaqortoq.

 Arrivals/Departures in 2018

 From Saturday to Tuesday from Iceland

 Accommodation at hotel with private or shared facilities.

 Dinner and lunch packets can be ordered at the hotels.